-In addition to knowledge and skills development, Core courses integrate the understanding and promoting of four Values essential to a Loyola education: understanding diversity in the US or the world; understanding and promoting justice; understanding spirituality or faith in action in the world; and promoting engaged learning.
-Recent events in our community, nation and world underscore the importance of diversity and why it has been a foremost value of Loyola's University Core for many decades.
-Many courses in the Core were specifically designed to highlight this important value.
-You may see the complete list of diversity courses here.
-In addition, these courses are designated with a (D) in the course listings for each Knowledge Area.
+In addition to knowledge and skills development, Core courses integrate and promote four Values essential to a Loyola education: understanding diversity in the US or the world; understanding and promoting justice; understanding spirituality or faith in action in the world; and promoting engaged learning.
+Many courses in the Core were specifically designed to highlight the value of diversity.
+You may see the complete list of diversity courses here or visit this page for more information regarding current revisions to increase diversity in the Core curriculum.

-To complete the Core and University Curriculum, students will take 16 courses across ten Knowledge Areas.
+To complete the University Core Curriculum, students will take 16 courses across ten Knowledge Areas.
 Two courses are required in six of these areas (Historical Knowledge, Literary Knowledge and Experience, Scientific Literacy, Societal and Cultural Knowledge, Philosophical Knowledge and Theological and Religious Studies Knowledge) Students will begin their studies in these six areas with a foundational (or Tier I) course that will introduce them to critical ideas and methods of analyses in that area.
 After completing the foundational course, students will have an array of options to further their studies by taking one of a variety of Tier II classes to pursue their particular interests in more depth.
 The other four areas (College Writing Seminar, Artistic Knowledge and Experience, Quantitative Literacy and Ethics) require one course each.
 Some Core Knowledge Area requirements can be satisfied by virtue of completing a major or minor program of study, given the extensive work a student must do in a particular knowledge area while pursuing such a program of study.
 These Core waivers can be found here.